JonChauG/GodotRollbackNetcode-Part-1/README.md

   So, remember that we have set the collision layer and mask bits such that Player characters do not collide and stop at each other when we use Godot’s move_and_collide() function.
 In order to detect intersections with other Player objects later, I will be using a Rect2 as a collision mask for intersection checks.
 The counter variable is just the test value that the Player object will show with its Label.

-  When we call reset_state, we directly set all of the Player object variables according to the given state dictionary.
+  When we call reset_state(), we directly set all of the Player object variables according to the given state dictionary.
 Now, when I wrote this function, I had it in mind that if a child of InputControl does not exist in the state that we are resetting to, we will delete it.
 This is meant for objects that Players may spawn in during the middle of the game, such as projectiles.
 So if something like a projectile exists in the current game state, but does not exist in the game state that we are resetting to, we must delete it to correctly produce the game state we want.
 It’s important to note that if you want to implement something such as projectiles that can have their state reset, they should be direct children of InputControl in the tree according to the way I’ve implemented it.

   In the input_update() function, the Player object calculates its own new state based on the Inputs class instance given by InputControl.
 So here we apply the key presses recorded by InputControl to the Player object, move and test for collisions with walls, and update our Rect2 collision mask to match the new Player position.

-  With the frame_start() function, we execute code that only needs to be run once at the beginning of the state calculation for the Player, and similarly with the frame_end() function, we execute code that only needs to be run once^ the final Player state for the frame is obtained.
+  With the frame_start() function, we execute code that only needs to be run once at the beginning of the state calculation for the Player, and similarly with the frame_end() function, we execute code that only needs to be run once the final Player state for the frame is obtained.
 For now, frame_start(), input_update(), and frame_end() all run once per frame, so I’ll go back to this when we have rollback netcode and input_update can be called multiple times in a frame.

   And when we call get_state(), we just return a dictionary with the values needed to save a state.